CyVerse-learning-materials/2021-neon-aop-workshop/step1.rst

       /iplant/home/shared/NEON_workshop/data

-   There are some sample NEON AOP Data in here that we'll get to tomorrow.
+   There are some sample NEON AOP Data in here that we'll get to this afternoon.

    There are many more Community Data folders in CyVerse that you cannot see -- that's because they have not been shared with the 'Public' or 'Anonymous' user groups.